SeppiaBrilla/University-notes/Deep learning/Value based.md

 It is a model free approach to [[Reinforcement learning]].
 We try to evaluate each state s with a value function.

 Each state is as good as the best reward an action can give at that given state.
 We can, then, compute the value of a state knowing the expected outcome of each action.
-But, knowing that expected value, would make this a model based tecnique.
+But, knowing that expected value, would make this a model based technique.
 So, we need to approximate that value.
 We can approximate the expected outcome by exploring the world randomly and saving the obtained outcome at each given state and given action.
 The value get saved in a table called Q table.

 ### Pseudocode